Spotify ยท Updated July 3, 2026

 Playlist promotion and Spotify ads solve different problems.

 Playlist promotion can be useful when you want passive discovery from listeners already inside a mood or genre.
-It works best when the playlist has real followers, a tight sound, and listeners who actually engage.
+It works best when the playlist has real followers, a tight sound, and listeners who engage.

 Spotify ads are better when you want control and learning.
 You can test audiences, test creative, control spend, and build data around who responds.